 CLICK ON THE MAPS to make them larger.

-The ChefSoiree maps showed where the food and beverage tents were going to be located in Bogue Falaya Park for the annual event.
+The ChefSoiree maps show where the food and beverage tents were going to be located in Bogue Falaya Park for the annual event.

-The first map was in 1984, showing downtown Covington.
-It was expressly made to show the locations of music and arts and crafts demonstrations being offered by the Olde Towne Festival.
+The first community bird's eye view map I drew was in 1984, showing downtown Covington.
+It was expressly made to show the locations of musicians and arts and crafts demonstrations being offered by the Olde Towne Festival.

 The Slidell map led to other maps of Covington, Mandeville, Lacombe and Pearl River, as well as Hancock County, Miss., and New Orleans East.